-Favorite current and recent projects
+A SELECTION OF current and recent projects

 Laudes Foundation, an independent, Europe-based foundation, is responding to the dual crises of inequality and climate breakdown through synergistic and collaborative efforts in finance and capital markets, the fashion industry, and the built environment.
-With an ambition this broad, a global system so huge and complex, and so many potential change levers to pull, what kind of evaluation and learning system would you need to guide the change?
+With an ambition this broad, a global system so huge and complex, and so many potential change levers to pull, what kind of evaluation and learning system would be needed to guide the change?

 Footprint Evaluation focuses on the ‘footprint’ that human systems make on natural systems.
 This requires attention to the nexus between human systems and natural systems.
 Jane is part of a BetterEvaluation-hosted collaboration to develop guidance for this important topic with Patricia Rogers, Andy Rowe, Dugan Fraser, and a gradually increasing circle of thought partners.

-Footprint evaluation is grounded in the premise that all evaluations should include consideration of environmental sustainability, even when this is not a stated goal of the intervention.
+Footprint Evaluation is grounded in the premise that all evaluations should include consideration of environmental sustainability, even when this is not a stated goal of the intervention.
 This is so that decision-making can take into account the potential and actual impacts of planned interventions (projects, programs, policies) on the environment.

 Núcleo Ciência Pela Infância (NCPI) – In 2019, Jane and Thomaz completed an evaluative assessment of NCPI, a collaborative early childhood development initiative of Fundação Maria Cecilia Souto Vidigal (FMCSV), the Center on the Developing Child at Harvard (HCDC), the Bernard van Leer Foundation (BvLF), and Porticus.
 NCPI had been implemented only in Brazil; this assessment is being used to inform rollout in other Latin American countries.